bwhitman/bwhitman.github.io/_posts/2012-12-11-how-music-recommendation-works-and-doesnt-work.md

 _Echo Nest Cultural vectors_

 I started doing music analysis work in 1999 at the NEC Research Institute in Princeton, NJ (I had scammed them into an internship and then a full time job by being very persistent.)
-NEC was then full of the top tier of data mining, text retrieval, machine learning and natural language processing (NLP[\[4\]](4 "see footnote")) scientists; I had the great fortune to work with guys like [Steve Lawrence](http://en.wikipedia.org/wiki/Steve_Lawrence_(computer_scientist)), [Gary Flake](http://en.wikipedia.org/wiki/Gary_William_Flake), [David Waltz](http://www.nytimes.com/2012/03/24/science/david-l-waltz-computer-science-pioneer-dies-at-68.html) and even [Vladimir Vapnik](http://en.wikipedia.org/wiki/Vladimir_Vapnik) moved into my tiny office after I left for MIT.
+NEC was then full of the top tier of data mining, text retrieval, machine learning and natural language processing (NLP) (4) scientists; I had the great fortune to work with guys like [Steve Lawrence](http://en.wikipedia.org/wiki/Steve_Lawrence_(computer_scientist)), [Gary Flake](http://en.wikipedia.org/wiki/Gary_William_Flake), [David Waltz](http://www.nytimes.com/2012/03/24/science/david-l-waltz-computer-science-pioneer-dies-at-68.html) and even [Vladimir Vapnik](http://en.wikipedia.org/wiki/Vladimir_Vapnik) moved into my tiny office after I left for MIT.

 I was there while figuring out what to do with myself after abruptly quitting my PhD program in NLP at Columbia.
 I was a musician at the time, playing a lot of shows at various warehouse spaces or the lamented late “Brownies,” places where 20 people might show up and 10 would know who you were.
 There was a lot of excitement about “the future of music” – far more than there is today, as somehow we felt that the right forces would win and quickly.
 I logged onto Napster for the first time from a DSL connection and practically squealed in delight as a song could be downloaded faster than the time it would take to listen to it.
 It was a turning point for music access, but probably a step back for music _discovery_.
 We were still stuck with this: